syanth/gifcopier/README.md

 - MacOS: Run install.command.
 - Chrome for the time being will require you to manually install the .crx package included.
 - Go to chrome://extensions/, enable Developer Mode, and drag the .crx package onto the page.
-- You may need to restart Chrome
+- You may need to restart Chrome and go to the Manage Extensions Page, it will then enable.
 - Now you can right click on a GIF or GIFV and copy it.

 ## Note: